 More information about Nauru is available on the Nauru Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States established diplomatic relations with Nauru in 1976, 8 years after Nauru's independence from an Australia-administered trusteeship.
-Relations between the United States and Nauru are cordial.
+The United States established diplomatic relations with Nauru in 1976, eight years after Nauru's independence from an Australia-administered trusteeship.
+The close relationship between the United States and Nauru is based on mutual respect and shared interests.
+The two countries work closely together on a broad range of issues, from strengthening regional security, to promoting sustainable development and addressing climate change, to protecting fisheries and the environment.
 The United States has no consular or diplomatic offices in Nauru.
 Officers of the U.S. Embassy in Fiji are concurrently accredited to Nauru and make periodic visits.

 U.S. Assistance to Nauru

 In 2016, the United States donated two 10,000-liter water tanker trucks to haul water between communities since there is no central water piping system in Nauru.
 The United States is also a major financial contributor to international and regional organizations that assist Nauru, including the Asian Development Bank (ADB), World Bank, UN Children's Fund, World Health Organization, and UN Fund for Population Activities.
 The United States also has an expanded ship-rider agreement under the under Oceania Maritime Security Initiative (OMSI) with Nauru to provide security and support ship-rider missions which allow Nauruan law enforcement officials to ride aboard U.S. Navy and U.S. Coast Guard vessels.
 The United States also contributes U.S. Coast Guard and U.S. Navy air assets to regional Forum Fisheries Agency (FFA) operations that help Nauru protect earnings from fishing licenses in the country’s exclusive economic zone (EEZ).